FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/EDA/EDA.md

 A NaN is a not a number value. **NaN** is equivalent to **missing value**.

-We are going to calculate, for each variable, the proportion of missing values over the total number of observations:
+We are going to calculate, for each variable, the proportion of missing values over the total number of observations.
+We can do it using `isnull()` method :

 ```python
 Prop_NA = Netflix_Data.isnull().sum() / len(Netflix_Data)